dtingg/hundred-acre-wood/README.md

 ## Objective

-Using the provided ruby script, add file paths that allow the script to access several `.txt` files across a git project.
+Using the existing ruby script `lets-find-eyores-tail.rb`, modify lines 1-4 in that file with correct file paths.
+These file paths will allow the script to access several `.txt` files across a code base.
 Once all of the files have been successfully opened, the console will print a new message.

 ## Why Do I Need to Know This?